[Part 3 of the Autobiographical Sequence]

 It’s a dizzying see-saw: tilting the weight of gravity between the fragile, ephemeral node of momentary self until it risks being snuffed out… then swinging it back outwards so that the weight rests on the opposite (utmost; omnidirectional) pole, and one can explore an open world in total freedom and light-heartedness.

-In the words of Simon Weil, it’s the pendulum between la pesanteur et la grâce — Gravity and Grace.
+In the words of Simone Weil, it’s the pendulum between la pesanteur et la grâce — Gravity and Grace.

 In conclusion: I was lonely as a kid, and find it frustrating when interactions fail to develop into anything meaningful or beautiful, and I am prone to wanting so desperately to make the most of my life that it becomes an almost unliftable burden.